TerrellLinnell/mongoWorkshop/README.md

 BSON is
 Light
-Traversable (support the variety of operations neccessary to writing, reading, etc...)
+Traversable (support the variety of operations necessary to writing, reading, etc...)
-Effiecient
+Efficient

 Also extends JSON value types: (dates, images, etc)